 Sati wasn’t in the camp.
 Abdul Kuddus said that she and Hena had gone to see another house.
 Many agents were working around the camp.
 Saroj thought of warning Sati’s mother and uncle about them but stopped himself at the thought of showing unwarranted interest.

-Abdul Kuddus said, “Please have a seat, they should be home shortly.”
+Abdul Kuddus said, “Please have a seat.
+They should be home shortly.”
 But looking around, the man was disappointed.
 There was hardly any place to sit.
 There were people all around.
 Hundreds of them crowded in the partitioned barracks of the school compound.
 Even outside.
-Human trash including feces and urine was everywhere.
+Human trash, including feces and urine, was everywhere.
 Naked or half-naked children, teens, and even adults had lost their human modesty after malnutrition, disease, and desperation.
-Their bodies were emaciated but their feet and legs were swollen by walking long distances.
+Their bodies were emaciated, but their feet and legs were swollen from walking long distances.
 Saroj felt physically ill just looking at them.

 He said, “No. It’s ok.
 Yesterday Sati had asked me to look for a house, that’s why--”

-Abdul Kuddus came out with him till the street, and said, “They had gone a long time ago.
+Abdul Kuddus came out with him to the street and said, “They had gone a long time ago.
 Should be here any minute.”

 Saroj said, “It’s alright.
 I’ll look around the camp.”

 In the schoolhouse, one family of four in a room on the west side had contracted enteric fever.
-Saroj was concerned that four of them were ill but also reassured that it was one family only.
-If only one family, it was perhaps not cholera, just food poisoning type.
+Saroj was concerned that four of them were ill, but was reassured that it was only one family.
+If only one family, it was perhaps not cholera, just a food poisoning type.
 But he still felt nervous and made arrangements to transfer them to the local hospital.
-There was no vacancy in the hospital also.
+There was no vacancy in the hospital either.
 Saroj had already witnessed people lying outside with saline bottles hanging from log poles.
 He asked the workers to spray bleaching powders.
-As he came out a blob of feces fell from the overhanging ledge just a few feet away from him.
-Looking up he saw the naked bottoms of eight or ten boys about eight to twelve years of age collectively defecating on the narrow ledge of the roof.
-Defecation itself wasn’t n’t a rare sight but such collective work with the danger of falling was unprecedented.
+As he came out, a blob of feces fell from the overhanging ledge just a few feet away from him.
+Looking up, he saw the naked bottoms of eight or ten boys about eight to twelve years of age collectively defecating on the narrow ledge of the roof.
+Defecation itself wasn’t a rare sight, but such collective work with the danger of falling was unprecedented.
 Saroj quickly stepped away before another hit and saw drips of dried-up feces along the walls like molten candle wax.
 He wasn’t as busy as on the days of distributing ration slips.
-So, he decided to visit the rows of barracks in the main compound of the school.
+So, he decided to visit the rows of barracks in the school's main compound.

 From a shack in the barrack two young men stepped out.
-Although their outfit wasn’t like the police, both had SLRs on their necks.
-One sported a beret like Che Guevara with a mustache to match.
+Although their outfits weren’t like the police's, both had SLRs on their necks.
+One sported a beret like Che Guevara's, with a matching mustache.
 He was over six feet tall and powerfully built.
-His companion was short, carrying an ill-suited rifle.
+His companion was short and carried an ill-suited rifle.
 One more youth followed them.
 Saroj knew his name, Mannan.
 He lodged in this camp.
 The two newcomers were clearly Muktibahini.
-They talked while walking to the street where a dusty jeep was waiting with a driver at the wheel.
-The first two men got in front, Mannan entered from behind and sat in the back.
+They talked as they walked to the street, where a dusty jeep waited, its driver at the wheel.
+The first two men got in front, Mannan entered from behind, and sat in the back.
 Saroj wondered if Mannan was joining the Muktibahini.
 He stood there for some time looking at the disappearing jeep.

 Muktibahini’s politics were not very clear.
 The Indian army was training them before sending them in.
 They would harass the Pak army and run back.
 The overall politics were totally unclear to them.
 They vaguely understood that they were to make Bangladesh independent but had no idea who would be the leader or what type of country it would be.
 Such things didn’t interest them.
 Mujibur Rahman was the icon of this movement.
 History placed the burden on this unprepared man to lead a nation.
 Till the last moment, he had no idea what was going to happen.
 Indian army and Indian media provided Muktibahini with all the political, military, and ideological training.